 This doesn’t mean that dividend investors should root against capital appreciation.
 Overall, appreciation is a good thing because it’s a sign the company is healthy, and more capital appreciation means more return on your investment.

-Also, companies can increase their dividend over time to keep their yield attractive.
+Also, companies can increase their dividends overtime to keep their yield attractive.

 Why Investors Should Closely Examine High-Yield Dividend Stocks

 Many dividend investors look high and low for stocks that offer high dividend yields.
 While the yield on most stocks ranges between 2% and 5%, some stocks may offer dividend yields of 6% to 10% or even higher.